openwallet-foundation/credo-ts/docs/setup-electron.md

 })
 ```

-Now that indy is exposed in the mainworld, we have get our error-handling back use the exposed indy-sdk.
-Initializing the Agent also requires some Electron specific setup, mainly for the Indy SDK and File System.
-Below is a sample config, see the [Docs](./README.md) for an overview of getting started guides.
-If you want to jump right in, check the [Getting Started: Agent](./getting-started/0-agent.md) guide.
+Now that indy is exposed in the mainworld, we have to get our error-handling back.

 ```ts
 // src/agent.ts